August 2005: Comfort Zone ONLINE

 Summer also means time to go to an HSP gathering, and there is a great one coming up, August 27 through 31, on Whidbey Island.
 That lovely spot is an easy ferry ride from the Seattle area and its major airport.
 We hope you can join us.
-Click on Annual Gatherings on the home page for all the info.
+Click on Events on the home page for all the info.

 Gathering In England

 Next spring, sometime in March, there will be a gathering for HSPs in England.
 I plan to be there.
 It will be good to have the HSPs in that country finally getting together.

 Any Other Countries To Hear From?

 If you are living in a country or region and want to be in contact with other HSPs, please let us know.
 If you are very interested in connecting, a website is the next step, and then perhaps a gathering.A warm summer greeting...
 Elaine